What is UFE?

 - Non-target embolization (extremely rare if performed correctly by a trained physician)

-Either your doctor or a VIVA EVE physician can determine whether you’re a good candidate for a UFE procedure.
+Either your doctor or a Viva Eve physician can determine whether you’re a good candidate for a for a UFE procedure.
 The consultation process includes an initial consultation, some testing and imaging, a review of your test results, and a final pre-operative consultation with the specialist doctor who will perform your UFE so that you and the doctor can decide together whether a UFE is right for you.

 Let your fibroid specialist know if there’s any chance you could be pregnant.
 Provide a list of all medications you’re on, including supplements.
 You may be asked to discontinue taking any medications that could interfere with your blood’s ability to clot, such as aspirin, Coumadin or ibuprofen.

 You’re asked not to drink or eat anything for several hours before the procedure.
-Check with the fibroid clinic about whether you need to discontinue any other medications you’re on.
-It is mandatory to have a person over 18 to accompany you home after the procedure.
+Check with fibroids clinic about whether you need to discontinue any other medications you’re on.
+It is mandatory to have a person over 18 to accompany you home after procedure.